parroit/tcomb-commons/README.md

 # tcomb-commons

-A database of types and combinators written with [tcomb](https://github.com/gcanti/tcomb)
+A database of types, combinators and functions built with and for [tcomb](https://github.com/gcanti/tcomb) (work in progress)

 **Work in progress**